Mohamed-dev-1/Heart-Disease-Prediction-using-logistic-regression/Allae-code/concepts.md

 * Conclusion :

-The number 42 of `random_state=42` doesn't tell Python how to split the data.
+The number 42 of `random_state=42` tell Python how to split the data.
 It tells the random-number generator where to start, so it produces the same "random" sequence every time, then we got the same data split every time we use `random_state=42`.

 ---